dargaCode/WebDevStudyResources/README.md

 ## Front-End Development
 Most simply, front-end refers to the content that is actually presented on a webpage.
 The text, the images, the colors.

-For example: A portfolio website that contains your bio, links to all your projects, and photos.
+For example: A portfolio website that contains a bio, links to projects, and photos.

 ### HTML and CSS
 Build the structure of a webpage with HTML, and use CSS to dictate the layout and appearance.